Alf Rehn

 Alf Rehn (born 1972) is a Finnish professor, author and speaker based in Denmark.
 He was previously the Chair of Management and Organization at Åbo Akademi University in Finland.
 Currently, he is a Professor of Innovation, Design, and Management at the University of Southern Denmark.
 Rehn works as a columnist, and sits on the board of directors for several companies, including Veikkaus.

 Rehn was listed as #13 on the 2009 Thinkers 50, in the "Up and Coming Business Thinkers” list.

-He was listed for a second time 2011.
+He was listed for a second time in 2011.

 Career

 After completing his doctorate in industrial management in 2002, he started teaching at the Royal Institute of Technology and later become the Stockholm School of Entrepreneurship Professor of Innovation and Entrepreneurship at the institute.
 Since 2004, he has been the chair of management and organization at Åbo Akademi University, and still holds the position.
 At the time, he was the youngest chair in Finland.
 Currently, he is a professor of innovation, design, and management at SDU-the University of Southern Denmark.

 Rehn frequently keynotes corporate and other events, including TEDx-events and Ciudad de las Ideas.
 He is also a frequent columnist and media commentator.